Domain-Specific Multi-Level IR Rewriting for GPU: The Stencil Dialect

 \subsection{Control Flow}

 Real-world stencil applications are not limited to pure data flow semantics.
-We can use eager execution and just-in-time compilation to handle most of the control-flow at the program level and resort to MLIR's built-in Loop dialect to implement dynamic control flow inside the stencil operators.
+We can use eager execution and just-in-time compilation to handle most of the control-flow at the program level and resort to MLIR's built-in Structured Control Flow (SCF) dialect to implement dynamic control flow inside the stencil operators.

 \autoref{fig-ifelse} shows a stencil that, depending on a flag, accesses one of two arguments.
-The loop.\textbf{if} operation conditionally executes either the ``then'' or the ``else'' region.
-In contrast to a regular if-else, the operation returns a result value that is set by the loop.\textbf{yield} operations.
+The scf.\textbf{if} operation conditionally executes either the ``then'' or the ``else'' region.
+In contrast to a regular if-else, the operation returns a result value that is set by the scf.\textbf{yield} operations.
 This representation makes the data flow explicit and maintains a single stencil.\textbf{return} operation per stencil.
-An alternative to the loop.\textbf{if} operation, is the \textbf{select} operation that chooses a value based on a condition.
-Supporting the loop.\textbf{if} operation requires no adaptation of our compiler (\textbf{P2}).
+An alternative to the scf.\textbf{if} operation, is the \textbf{select} operation that chooses a value based on a condition.
+Supporting the scf.\textbf{if} operation requires no adaptation of our compiler (\textbf{P2}).

-Our choice of the built-in MLIR Loop dialect exemplifies how progressive lowering, explicit separation, and composable abstractions enable reuse of compiler components in the multi-level IR rewriting scheme.
+Our choice of the built-in MLIR SCF dialect exemplifies how progressive lowering, explicit separation, and composable abstractions enable reuse of compiler components in the multi-level IR rewriting scheme.